 Other symptoms of CFS may include:

-In order to be diagnosed with CFS, you must have at least four of the above symptoms.
-Plus, you must have unexplained fatigue that cannot be cured with bed rest.
+In order to be diagnosed with CFS, you must have at least four of the above symptoms listed.
+You also must have severe, unexplained fatigue that can’t be cured with bed rest.
 The fatigue and other symptoms must last for six months or longer.

 The other is physical therapy.
-A physical therapist can evaluate you and create an exercise routine for you that gradually increases in intensity.
-This is known as graded exercise therapy, or GET.
+A physical therapist can evaluate you and create an exercise routine tailored for you that gradually increases in intensity.
+This is known as graded exercise therapy (GET).
+The goal is to eventually get to one’s own daily optimal activity level in a paced, steady fashion over time.

-No one medication can treat all your symptoms.
-Also, your symptoms may change over time.
-In many cases, CFS can trigger depression, and you may need an antidepressant to combat it.
-If lifestyle changes do not give you a restful night’s sleep, your doctor may suggest a sleep aid.
-Pain medication can also help you cope with aches and joint pain caused by your CFS.
+If lifestyle changes don’t give you a restful night’s sleep, your doctor may suggest a sleep aid.
+Pain-reducing medication can also help you cope with aches and joint pain caused by CFS.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.